Cosmetology Phlebotomist Resume Guide + Tips + Example

-Focused Phlebotomist offering 10+ years of experience and expertise in performing venipuncture on newborn to geriatric patients.
+Focused phlebotomist offering over 10 years of experience and expertise in performing venipuncture on newborn to geriatric patients.
 Accomplished in quickly building rapport with patients with excellent bedside manner and proficiency in easing patients’ anxiety.
-Committed to maintaining highest standards of safety and quality control.
+Committed to maintaining the highest standards of safety and quality control.

-- Collected blood samples of up to 35 patients per day using vacutainer tubes, tourniquets, syringes, butterfly needles, and straight needles.
+- Collect blood samples of up to 35 patients per day using vacutainer tubes, tourniquets, syringes, butterfly needles and straight needles.

 - Tracked collected specimens by initialing, dating and noting times of collection.